daxmawal/StarPU-Inference-Server/docs/server_guide.md

 When the queue reaches `max_queue_size`, the server refuses new requests immediately and responds with gRPC `RESOURCE_EXHAUSTED` instead of letting the queue grow unbounded.

+`max_inflight_tasks` caps the number of StarPU tasks already submitted (in flight).
+When the limit is reached, batch collection pauses until a task finishes, preventing unbounded prefetching into StarPU’s internal queues.

 Optional keys for debugging: